unifyai/orchestra/docs/concepts/models.rst

 Available Models
 ----------------

-The easiest way to explore the list of models in the Model hub is through the `web interface <https://unify.ai/modelhub>`_.
+The easiest way to explore the list of models in the hub is through the `web interface <https://unify.ai/hub>`_.
 Here, you can simply search for the model you are interested in, click on it, and access information about the available endpoints and the corresponding benchmarks.

-If you prefer programmatic access, you can also use the `List Models Endpoint <https://unify.ai/docs/modelhub/reference/endpoints.html#get-models>`_ in our API to obtain a list of models.
+If you prefer programmatic access, you can also use the `List Models Endpoint <https://unify.ai/docs/hub/reference/endpoints.html#get-models>`_ in our API to obtain a list of models.

 Round Up
 --------

-You are now familiar with the different types of models that are available in the Model Hub, as well as how to navigate through them both via web and programatically.
-In the next section, we'll dive into the **Providers** and its role within the Model Hub!
+You are now familiar with the different types of models that are available in the Hub, as well as how to navigate through them both via web and programatically.
+In the next section, we'll dive into the **Providers** and its role within the Hub!